Articles of Association (AOA): Definition and Example

 Frequently asked questions

-What do you mean by AOA?
+What do you mean by Articles of Association (AOA)?

 AOA stands for Articles of Association, a crucial document that defines a company's internal rules and regulations.
 It details the roles of directors, financial management, meeting procedures, and decision-making processes, ensuring smooth and compliant operations.